 A lot of pit bull advocates on this side of the debate strongly stand by this opinion of the much-feared dog and state that their image is tainted by a cycle of bad ownership.
 In short, they claim that a lot of the dog bites that occur in California in particular by pit bulls are due to the owners training them in a violent manner.
 It is argued that the more this breed is made a pariah, the more it becomes a status symbol for the wrong people.
 This then creates a vicious cycle of this breed being trained to be just that, vicious.

 The main fear, however, lies in the statistics.
 It is believed that a pit bull is more likely to attack a child than it is to attack an adult.
 Furthermore, even though this breed is fiercely loyal to its owners the rest of the population is in fact at high risk.
 Statistics from 2006 to 2008 show that 81 percent of pit bull bites do not occur on the property of the owner.
 With such shocking numbers, attorneys that specialize in dog bites in Los Angeles are here to help.
 With such rising momentum in favor of the pit bull, dog bite attorneys in Los Angeles stand up for the rights of dog bite victims in Los Angeles and make sure victims get the compensation and closure that they deserve.

 Contact a Los Angeles Dog Bite Attorney

-Whether it be a pit bull or other dog, a bite can have lasting consequences.
-If you have suffered a dog attack, it is crucial to contact a Los Angeles attorney at the Law Offices of Howard Craig Kornberg at 310-997-0904.
+Whether it be a pit bull or another dog, a bite can have lasting consequences.
+If you have suffered a dog attack, it is crucial to contact an attorney at the Law Offices of Howard Craig Kornberg at 310-997-0904.